AnthonyArena95/Home-Lab/README.md

 - VirtualBox - A Virtualization software that allows uers to create and run virtual machines
 - Wazuh - A Security Information and Event Management (SIEM) system for log ingestion and analysis
 - Suricata - An Intrusion Detection system (IDS) and Intrusion Prevention System (IPS) to detect and monitor networks for suspicious activity
-- Virus Total - An online service that analyzes files, URLs, domains, and IP Addresses to detect malware and other threats
+- VirusTotal - An online service that analyzes files, URLs, domains, and IP Addresses to detect malware and other threats

 ## Steps